zmanian/gaia/proposals/proposals.md

 Each validator-candidate bond is defined as the object below.
  - Owner: Account which coins are bonded from and unbonded to
  - Pubkey: Candidate PubKey
- - Tickets: Total number of tickets provided for the candidate for bonds
+ - Shares: Total number of shares provided for the candidate for bonds
  - HoldCoins: Total number of coins held by this validator
  - HoldAccount: Account where the bonded coins are held.
 Controlled by the app
  - VotingPower: Voting power in consensus